-Some projects are deemed to be low risk by the CER and are eligible for alternative assurance.
-This means they have reduced, or no audit requirements.
-To be eligible for an alternative assurance agreement, a project must meet the following:
+Some projects are deemed to be low risk by the CER and are eligible for reduced audit requirements through alternative assurance methods, like geospatial monitoring.
+To be eligible for an alternative assurance agreement, a project must meet the following criteria:

-- Be classed as a Low-Risk Environmental Plantings (2014 or 2024) or Plantation Forestry (2022) project - Project proponent has consent over all areas of project - Total size of carbon estimation areas is under the threshold of 200 hectares - Meet any subsequent audit requirements.

-project is registered, based on project size and the expected abatement.
-The first scheduled audit (initial audit) must be submitted to the CER no later than when the first application for ACCUs is submitted.
-The initial audit has a broader scope than subsequent audits including reviewing project eligibility, legal rights and baseline (where relevant).
+- Be classed as a Low-Risk Environmental Plantings (2014 or 2024) or Plantation Forestry (2022) project - Project proponent is the landholder, leaseholder or Native Title holder (for EP projects) - Total size of carbon estimation areas is under the threshold of 200 hectares - The project is subject to geospatial tool monitoring by the CER audit) must be submitted to the CER no later than when the first application for ACCUs is submitted and includes reviewing project eligibility, legal rights and baseline (where relevant).
 The initial audit is one of the most important audits in a project's lifecycle, as it is where any errors in calculations for the project can be uncovered and result in recalculating a project's abatement trajectory.
-Subsequent scheduled audit reports have a more refined scope and must also be submitted to the CER with future requests for ACCUs.
+Subsequent scheduled audit reports assure confirmation of net abatement and must also be submitted to the CER with future requests for ACCUs.